 As a political science major, you will hone the writing, communications, and analytical skills critical to a wide range of professions.
 This education prepares you to think critically and independently, develop analytic skills and leadership qualities, and understand the challenges facing governments and citizens across the globe.
 Political science is versatile degree.
 Graduates work in many fields, including legislative settings, public policy think tanks, law, foreign affairs, business, non-governmental agencies, and many others.

-Political science training also provides valuable preparation for participating in community organizations, electoral politics, movements on behalf of specific policies, and especially for seeking elective or appointive positions in government.
+Political science provides valuable training in civic engagement.
+Through your academic training, which you may rely on throughout your lifetime, you will learn about participation in community organizations, electoral politics, and movements on behalf of specific policies.
+You will also be exposed to the process for seeking elective or appointive positions in government.

 Learning opportunities abound in political science at Purdue.
 Explore state politics through an internship with the Indiana General Assembly or join Pi Sigma Alpha, the National Political Science Honor Society, and organize events for fellow students.
 Participate in research with a political science faculty member and learn about research methods and explore whether graduate education is in your future.

 Explore the Political Science Department website, learn about coursework and faculty research areas, and discuss a political science program with an academic advisor or the Undergraduate Director, Professor Shimko.

 courses and advising